-There are some upgrades worth considering though.
-The Volvo XC40 is one of the safest new cars on the road as standard, but it is available with extra kit such as blind-spot monitoring.
-You can also get an advanced cruise control system which will keep you a safe distance from the car in front, will steer to keep you in lane and even work in stop-start motorway traffic.
+The Volvo XC40 is one of the safest new cars on the road even without adding a single option, but extras such as blind-spot monitoring contribute even more to that.
+It’s also available with an advanced cruise control system that keeps you a safe distance from the car in front, can automatically keep you in lane and even works in stop-start traffic.

-One of the first things you notice when you climb aboard the lofty Volvo XC40 is that it feels like a proper SUV, so you can easily see over hedges and peer over lines of traffic from the comfort of the supportive seats – things the Audi Q2 isn’t quite so good at.
+One of the first things you notice when you climb aboard the lofty Volvo XC40 is that it feels like a proper SUV.
+You can easily see over hedges and peer over lines of traffic from the comfort of the supportive seats – things the Audi Q2 isn’t quite so good at.

-Moving up the range buys you extra comfort – Momentum Pro and R-Design Pro models add heated front seats and a driver’s seat that adjusts electrically (and has a memory function to return the seat to your position after someone else has driven the car).
-Inscription Pro models, meanwhile, add an electrically adjustable passenger seat.
+Moving up the range buys you extra comfort – Inscription Pro and R-Design Pro models add heated front seats and a driver’s seat that adjusts electrically (and has a memory function to return the seat to your position after someone else has driven the car).
+Inscription Pro models also add an electrically-adjustable passenger seat.